Everything You Need to Know About ERISA Life Insurance Policies

 What Is ERISA?

-The Employee Retirement Income Security Act of 1974 (ERISA) is a federal labor and tax law that sets certain minimum standards pertaining to private pension plans.
+ERISA, the Employee Retirement Income Security Act of 1974, is a federal law that establishes minimum standards for retirement and health insurance plans in private industry.
+It protects individuals in these plans by setting rules for the administration of retirement benefits and health insurance coverage.
 Congress passed ERISA after noticing that employee-benefit laws varied widely across the United States.
 Some of these state laws conflicted with one another, adding to the confusion.
 Thus, by passing ERISA, Congress intended to create a uniform system of laws to allow for federal oversight of employee benefits plans.

 ERISA covers a wide variety of employee benefit provisions, including health insurance plans, long and short-term disability insurance plans, and life insurance policies.